shreyesss/HDRSplat/README.md

 ```
 ## Dataset

-The Codebase builds on top of the RawNeRF dataset introduced by [Mildenhall.et.al](https://bmild.github.io/rawnerf/).
-Download the dataset from their website, the directory structure should look like this.
+HDRSplat uses the RawNeRF dataset introduced by [Mildenhall.et.al](https://bmild.github.io/rawnerf/).
+The dataset can be downloaded from their website.
+The directory structure should look like this.
 ```
 <location>
 |---scene1